 Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Applications

-- After registering and logging into your Google account, please visit Google AI Studio: https://aistudio.google.com/
+- After registering and logging in to your Google account, please visit Google AI Studio: https://aistudio.google.com/

 Get API key

-- Enter the Gemini OpenAI compatible API address
+- Enter Gemini's OpenAI compatible API address

 https://generativelanguage.googleapis.com/v1beta/openai/